Basingstoke’s fight against loneliness

 ― Mother Teresa

 However, daunting it may feel to put yourself ‘out there’ and with potential feelings of vulnerability, there will be others who have felt or are feeling the same right now so don’t let fear hold you back from opportunity.
-There is so much on offer in Basingstoke and it may be the start of a new life changing path in 2025.
-Please take a peek at the groups and societies mentioned below and click on the links for more information or contact them directly.
+There is so much on offer in Basingstoke and Deane and it may be the start of a new life changing path in 2025.
+Please take a look at the groups and societies mentioned below and click on the links for more information or contact them directly.
+You've got this!

 Town centre